systechafrica/systechafrica.github.io/schemesetup/introduction.md

 **Action**

--   Click a link under section **labeled 1** to open a window via which specific new scheme setting can be configured
+-   Click a link under section **labeled 1** to open a window via which specific new scheme setting can be configured.

--   Click a link under section **labeled 2** to open a window via which a new *scheme service provider* details can be captured
+-   Click a link under section **labeled 2** to open a window via which a new *scheme service provider* details can be captured.

--   Click a link under section **labeled 3** to open a window via which *scheme sponsors* and sponsor related information can be captured
+-   Click a link under section **labeled 3** to open a window via which *scheme sponsors* and sponsor related information can be captured.

--   Clicking a link under section **labeled 4** will open a window via which a *scheme members* related information e.g., *member classes* can be created
+-   Clicking a link under section **labeled 4** will open a window via which a *scheme members* related information e.g., *member classes* can be created.

 -   Clicking a link under section **labeled 5** will open a window via which *other scheme* setting can be configured.